Skip to content

 longitude1 latitude1, longitude2 latitude2, longitude3 latitude3 ...

-Which effectively defines the shape of the Bavaria region.
+If you draw these on a map they will effectively define the shape of the Bavaria region.

 B2.
 Distance calculations: